keystonejs/keystone/docs/quick-start/README.md

 	</code>
 </pre>

-Your application also has an admin UI, which lets you directly manipulate the data in your database.
+Your application also has an Admin UI, which lets you directly manipulate the data in your database

 <pre>
 	<code>